badwolf519/benny-liam_time/README.md

 ## 🎨 Design Philosophy

-The look and feel of the project aim to reflect a balance between functionality and playfulness — simple gradients, subtle glows, and rounded elements evoke a soft, modern vibe while keeping the focus on the clocks.
-The design intentionally avoids clutter to highlight the humour and curiosity behind the concept.
+The look and feel of the project aim to reflect a balance between functionality and playfulness — simple gradients, subtle glows and rounded elements evoke a soft, modern vibe while keeping the focus on the clocks.
 ---

 ## 📜 License